-A study on the method of three-dimensional SPH rainfall-induced slope stability analysis based on the Mein-Larson infiltration model
+3D method for rainfall-induced slope stability analysis based on the Mein-Larson infiltration model and SPH

 -